 – Borrow up to 2 substitutions to make a maximum of 9 players

-– If no females, can borrow to make 3 female players
+– If not enough females, can borrow to make total of 3 female players

 ➢ Helmets – all batters/runners must wear a league approved batting helmets at all times.
 This includes batters, runners & on deck batters.
 WSMSP will supply helmets for the 2018 season only.

 ➢No limit to the number of courtesy runners a team may use.
 Courtesy runners runners must be male for male or female for female.
 Courtesy runner must be last available out, or if no out then the farthest in the order from the injured player.

 ➢ A batter may use a “runner from the fence”.
 The umpire must be notified.
 Runner from the fence is only allowed to run to to first base, unless a home run or walk (2nd base).
 Once the runner from the fence is used, that batter must use a runner from the fence for all subsequent at bats.

 ➢ If the first 4 pitches are balls (no strikes recorded) the batter will be awarded 2nd base.
 Any runners on base at the time will advance per force play.

 HOME RUN RULE – One Plus One.
 Once a team has scored a home run, any additional home runs will be counted as a double, until the other team has scored their own home run.
 At this point the rule resets and carries on.
 A batter (or courtesy runner) hitting a home run out of the playing field is not required to run the bases.